 The Spin R3 comes from the company that is known for its’ spin bikes having created the original one.
 This bike is a home version of the style of bikes that they have created for gyms.

 It has many of the same features but made for home use where there is likely to less demands on them than at the gym.

 To that end the bike is smaller, has a lighter flywheel and lighter build overall making it similar to other bikes around the same price point.
-This does make it a more affordable option for training in the home rather than spending monthly fees for a gym membership or spending over $1000 for one of the bikes you find at the gym.
+This does make it a more affordable option for training in the home rather than spending monthly fees for a gym membership.

 In this review we go through all the features to see how they stack up and how suitable it is for the home to get your cardio workouts at the intensity and duration you want.

 The first thing to look at is how well it keeps steady while you ride hard.

 The bike is narrower than most at 18 ins but is not too tall.
 Despite this it seems stable when you ride in or out of the saddle.
 The frame is made of square tube steel that holds you steady with no flexing or shaking no matter how fast you ride.